SCIENTIFIC INVESTIGATION SKILLS - 2023/4

 This module covers a wide range of generic skills important in scientific investigation.
-These skills cover data handling, statistical analysis, laboratory skills, scientific writing, ethics (including academic misconduct), group working covering problem-solving, an oral presentation and public communication, plus library-based information research skills including information retrieval and referencing.
+These skills cover data handling, statistical analysis, Python programming skills, scientific writing, ethics (including academic misconduct), group working covering problem-solving, and public communication, plus library-based information research skills including information retrieval and referencing.

 Number of Credits: 15

 JACs code: X210

 Workshop Hours: 30